hypyg/tfe2-wiki.github.io/scenarios.md

 7. Build the Hackers of the Bolt HQ.
 8. Complete a few Hackers of the Bolt missions.
 (Complete all Hacker missions up to Factory Hack)
 9. Build the Alien Decryptor

+## City of The Key
+---
+This the last sceanrio.
+Unlike all the other 3 scenarios, you will begin with production buildings that produce all the resouces available in the game, 12 wooden houses, 2 pubs, workshop, and a computing research center.
+### Tasks In This Scenario
+ 1. Invite 10 more citizens using the management menu.
+ 2. Produce 100 food, 100 stone, and 50 knowledge on a day.
+ 3. Build 5 Sculpture Gardens.
+ 4.

 ## Winter World
 ---